Moving to Australia from UK.

 If you are weighing up the move, watch this short video.
 It showcases the lifestyle in Australia.

-Why Australia Appeals to UK Expats: Is Australia a Good Place to Live?
+Why Australia Appeals to UK Nationals: Is Australia a Good Place to Live?

 Australia consistently ranks among the world’s most liveable nations — and for good reason.
 For UK expats, it combines familiar culture with a dynamic, outdoor lifestyle.